georgewallace/elasticsearch/docs/reference/query-languages/eql.md

 }
 ```

+%  TEST[setup:sec_logs]

 ## Sample chronologically unordered events [eql-search-sample]

-Use EQL’s [sample syntax](/reference/query-languages/eql-syntax.md#eql-samples) to search for events that match one or more join keys and a set of filters.
+Use EQL’s [sample syntax](eql-syntax.md#eql-samples) to search for events that match one or more join keys and a set of filters.
 Samples are similar to sequences, but do not return events in chronological order.
 In fact, sample queries can run on data without a timestamp.
 Sample queries can be useful to find correlations in events that don’t always occur in the same sequence, or that occur across long time spans.

 ::::{dropdown} Click to show the sample data used in the examples below
 ```console